H.B. Zachry

 In 2001, he received the Carroll H. Dunn Award of Excellence from the Construction Industry Institute.

-He is the namesake of the Zachry Engineering Education Complex at Texas A&M University.
+He is the namesake of both the Zachry Department of Civil and Environmental Engineering, and the Zachry Engineering Education Complex (the main building for nearly all undergraduate engineering education, both the original 1972 facility and the expanded/renovated 2018 one), at Texas A&M University.

 External Resources

 Interview with Bartell Zachry, July 29, 1994, University of Texas at San Antonio: Institute of Texan Cultures: Oral History Collections, UA 15.01, University of Texas at San Antonio Libraries Special Collections.